ansible/ansible/docsite/rst/guide_vagrant.rst

 This guide will describe how to use Vagrant and Ansible together.

-If you're not familar with Vagrant, you should visit `the documentation
+If you're not familiar with Vagrant, you should visit `the documentation
 <http://docs.vagrantup.com/v2/>`_.

 This guide assumes that you already have Ansible installed and working.